ryisenberg/protocols/media.md

 ### Antibiotics

-* Antibiotic stocks are kept in the -20°C freezer in a labeled box
+* [Antibiotic stocks](antibiotics.md) are kept in the -20°C freezer in a labeled box
-* The numbers on the tubes of antibiotics refer to the concentration of antibiotic when the entire contents (1 mL) of the tube are added to 1 L of media (i.e. when you add a tube labeled Kan50 to 1 L of LB, you get LB-Kan50)
+* The numbers on the tubes of antibiotics refer to the concentration of antibiotic in mg/mL
-  * If you need a concentration of antibiotic that is not indicated on a tube, then you'll have to do some math (i.e. to make LBS-Kan100, add 2 tubes of Kan50 to 1 L of LBS)
+  * If you need a concentration of antibiotic that is not indicated on a tube, then you'll have to do some math (i.e. to make LBS-Kan100, add 2 tubes of Kan50 to 1 L of LBS); see table below
 * Antibiotics should be added to media AFTER autoclaving and after the media has cooled to a usable temperature (or else the antibiotics could degrade)
 * Fully thaw antibiotics and vortex just before adding them to media
 * Allow the media to stir for ~1 min after adding antibiotics